tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

     can be shrinked to its `minWidth` and `minHeight`
   - `1` - component is flexible, sized proportional to specified flex value (can be \> 1)

+- `height`/`width`

+  if container has fixed height or width, its children occupy all space in that direction.